Equality and diversity

 To make sure we support our staff to be the best they can be we review the NHS Staff Survey results for equality issues, we work through the Workforce Race Equality Scheme (WRES).
 We will use the Workforce Disability Equality Standard (WDES) in 2021.
 We also work with our partners to understand how they are delivering these standards and their Gender Pay Gap reporting.

-We work with our patients, the public and partners in a number of ways; we use our Equality Health Panel (EHP), Public Involvement and Patient Experience Committee (PIPEC) and Patient Participation Group Network (PPGN) these groups contribute to, learn from and assess our engagement with the public so that our committees and decision makers understand what our communities think.
+We work with our patients, the public and partners in a number of ways; we use our Patient Participation Group Network (PPGN) and Patient and Community Panel to contribute to, learn from and assess our engagement with the public so that our committees and decision makers understand what our communities think.

 Engagement with our communities uses the expertise of the public, patients, service providers and voluntary organisations.
 Without them we would not be able to shape services that meet the needs of our diverse community.